DonaldET3/tools_POSIX/README.md

 _______

 ## stow
-Takes data from either standard input or a specified file and outputs it to standard output or a specified file in a format that allows the data to be retrieved from media without an end-of-file indicator.
-If the program is in retrieve mode, then the operation is reversed.
+This program converts data into a format that allows it to be retrieved from a device.
+Input is received from standard input and sent to standard output.

 ### options
 h: help
-i: input file
-o: output file
-b: block size
+b: buffer size
-r: retrieve (reverse)
+r: retreive mode

-### file format
+### stowage file format
+file header
-data block length word
+data segments

+#### file header
+null-terminated magic string "ODS1"
+version number

-data
+#### data segment
+segment length (2B)
-if last word was not zero, another data block length word
+if length is not zero, segment data

+#### header byte format
+Each header byte is written as three bytes to provide some error correction ability.
+The first byte is simply the data byte.
+In the second byte, the four most significant bits are inverted.
+In the third byte, the four least significant bits are inverted.